-- The Hyper_Error issue can be due to outdated or incompatible system drivers, bad disk sectors, and corrupted image files among other things.
+- The stop code hypervisor error can occur due to drivers, bad disk sectors, and corrupted image files.

-- The Hypervisor_Error in Windows 10 is less likely to arise when Windows 10 is fully updated.
+- The error message is less likely to arise when the Windows 10 is fully updated.

 This BSOD error can arise for users utilizing Windows Sandbox or third-party virtual machine applications within Windows 10.
-In one forum post, a user said:
+For example, in one forum post, a user said:

 I’ve seen this Hypervisor_Error BSOD three times in the past two weeks.
 Each time that it happens, I am running an AVD (Android virtual device); and I am working on a mobile application.

-Explore the best ways to deal with this annoying issue by reading through this thorough guide.
+Read this thorough guide to explore the best ways to deal with this annoying issue.

 1. Update all your system drivers

-This software will then display a list of your PC devices with outdated, corrupted, missing drivers.
+Outbyte Driver Updater is a driver updater utility with which you can quickly scan all your PC’s device drivers.
+In addition, this software will display a list of your PC devices with outdated, corrupted, missing drivers.

 Pro users can select an Automatically Install option to install downloaded drivers at the click of a button, which makes updating drivers very straightforward.